 - (23) To ensure student support services are responsive and appropriate to CDU student needs, the University will assess on an annual basis: - a. student demand for and feedback in relation to support services; - b. whether student support services are culturally appropriate and trauma-informed; and - c. staffing levels of student support services. - (24) The University recognises that certain cohorts of students may require additional support and puts in place a comprehensive support system to cater to the diverse needs of students.
 Specific cohorts may include: - a.
 First Nations students; - b.
 Students with disability; - c.
 Students who have experienced family or domestic violence; - d.
 Students who have experience sexual harm or other traumatic events; - e.
 Elite athletes; - f.
 Students who are pregnant, breastfeeding or requiring postnatal support; - g.
-Students with religious or cultural needs; and - h.
-Students with parenting or caring responsibilities.
+Students with religious or cultural needs; - h.
+Students with parenting or caring responsibilities; - i.
+International students; and - i.
+Students under 18.